Kumbaya-xyz/integrator-kit/README.md

 ## On-Chain Integration Tests

-The `testnet-tests/` directory contains Foundry-based integration tests that run against the deployed contracts on MegaETH Testnet.
+The `tests/megaETH/` directory contains Foundry-based integration tests that run against the deployed contracts on MegaETH.
 These tests verify:

 - **Contract Deployment**: All core contracts are deployed and accessible
 - **CREATE2 Pool Addresses**: The pool init code hash correctly computes pool addresses matching what the factory creates